lukso-network/network-genesis-deposit-contract/README.md

 function get_deposit_data_by_index(uint256 index) external view returns (bytes memory);
 ```

-The function returns the deposit data at the specified index which is then used to create a new validator in the beacon chain.
+The function returns the deposit data at the specified index which is then used to create a new validator in LUKSO's mainnet chain.

 ### `supportsInterface` function